pilot2254/contrast-bot/FEEDBACKS.md

 @verygoodpizzaa
 > There should be more repeat steps (for example 20 or more if possible) for all games that support the repeat system, so the bot won't be so slow

+@unknown6
+> Please update IMPORTANT_INFO.md.
+I gave it to AI to test it how it understands, and I think its outdated and the AI i used made it even buggy and worse (I used v0.dev)